spockframework/spock-example/README.md

 Prerequisites
 -------------
-- JDK 6 or higher
+- JDK 7 or higher
+- Maven use `mvnw` wrapper
+- Gradle use `gradlew` wrapper
 - Ant 1.7 or higher (for Ant build)
-- Maven 2.x (for Maven build)

 Building with Ant
 -----------------